 This was different!

-Before the experience, I pictured myself sitting in a relatively big, open area with snakes potentially slithering around.
+Before the experience, I pictured myself sitting in a relatively big, open area where I could meditate with pythons potentially slithering around.
 I assumed they wouldn’t be poisonous, but who knows.

 Well, in reality it was in this pen.

 I was there with Camilo, an American teaching in the town where the temple is: Bang Mun Nak.
 He decided to go first.
 So they took him off to the snakes and I patiently waited.

 While I waited some old ladies tried to make conversation but it just didn’t work due to the language barrier.

 Five minutes later a guy told me to follow him.
 We walked a few minutes and I could hear Camilo talking to Bunny Rabbit.
 I assumed he was done and that they stayed with him throughout his meditation.

 They were setting him up, but I had in mind that the experience only lasted 5-10 minutes…

 So they led me to another area.
 And as we walked, look what we found..
 I mean, come on.
 I’m about to go sit with snakes and we happen to find a poisonous, black scorpion at nighttime?
 Geez…

 We entered a crude building with mesh windows to keep out the bugs.
 Inside was a very small area to sit in.